|IN THE EVENT OF A RADIOLOGICAL EMERGENCY, CONTACT:|

 Georgia State University is licensed to possess certain radioactive materials by the state of Georgia .
 The laws require that certain “Standards for Protection Against Radiation” as set forth in Georgia Department of Natural Resources “Rules and Regulations for Radioactive Materials,” Chapter 391-3-17, must be enforced by persons holding such licenses.
 It is also required that all individuals working or frequenting areas where radioactive materials are stored or used shall be informed of the Basic Right-To-Know information that is stated “The State Notice To Employees Sign”.
 Further, users of X-ray and radiation producing machines are required by state law to comply with the “Rules and Regulations for X-ray,” Chapter 290-5-22.

 IF YOU ARE PREGNANT, you have the option to declare your pregnancy as defined by Chapter 391-3-17 “Rules and Regulations for Radioactive Materials”.
-To declare your pregnancy, please submit the Declaration of Pregnancy to the Radiation Safety Program via email at email@example.com.
-Please refer to the Occupational Radiation Exposure Limits webpage for more information about exposure limits for pregnant radiation workers.
+The Declaration of Pregnancy form can be found on the Radiation Safety Procedures page.

 For questions about the radiation safety program and requirements, contact: